Jitbit Helpdesk

 Some of the advanced Jitbit Helpdesk features reside inside appsettings.json file in the root helpdesk directory.
 You can open this file with any plain text editor.
 You have to recyle IIS for the changes to take effect.

 Appsettings.json is in JSON format.
 If you make a mistake the app will crash after the IIS recycle.
-Use this validator before saving.
+Use the validator before saving.

 By default Helpdesk searches only within tickets subject and text.
 You can increase the search performance and enable searching within ticket replies (comments) as well by installing Full-Text Search components on your SQL Server.